 SEC 13F: How to Get & Use 13F Filings

-There is a place on the internet where you can get a detailed portfolio snapshot from the world’s greatest traders and investors including George Soros, Bruce Kovner, Warren Buffett, Philip Falcone, or John Paulson.
-Regularly and for free.
+There is a place on the internet where you can get a detailed portfolio snapshot from the world’s greatest traders, fund managers, and investors – regularly and for free.
 The place is US SEC (Securities and Exchange Commission).

 SEC 13F Holdings Report and US Securities Exchange Act